muratk3n/thirdwave/en/README.md

 ---

-Google apparently has completely cornered the market on driver assist / navigation.
+Google has completely cornered the market on driver assist / navigation it looks like.
 All TR cabbies are on it.

 ---